cashubtc/awesome-cashu/README.md

 - [cashu-bdhke-kmp](https://github.com/gandlafbtc/cashu-bdhke-kmp) is a Kotlin library that implements the basic cryptographic blinded signature scheme.
 - [cashu-feni](https://github.com/cashubtc/cashu-feni) is a Golang library for Cashu wallets and mints.
 - [Cashubrew](https://github.com/AbdelStark/gakimint) is a Cashu mint written in Elixir.
-- [Cashu faucet](https://www.gandlaf.com/faucet/anarchy) allows you to deposit and withdraw Cashu tokens from a web interface.
-Read the code [here](https://github.com/gandlafbtc/cashu-faucet).
+- [Cashu faucet](https://github.com/gandlafbtc/cashu-faucet) allows you to deposit and withdraw Cashu tokens from a web interface.
+[Site](https://www.gandlaf.com/faucet/anarchy)
 - [Chamberlain](https://github.com/sovereign-app/chamberlain) is a mint implementation with an Integrated LDK Node using CDK.
 - [Coconut](https://github.com/zig-bitcoin/coconut) is a Cashu mint written in Zig.
 - [Cashu-dart](https://github.com/0xchat-app/cashu-dart) is another Library that allows developers to integrate Cashu easily into apps